Parents are required to observe the following protocols should their daughter become ill:

 Masks are required for anyone entering Cor Jesu.
 Students and faculty must wear masks (no logos or printing) at all times while in the building.

 In order to be effective, a mask must be worn correctly.
-Cor Jesu will be following CDC guidelines for the correct use of masks:
+Cor Jesu follows the CDC guidelines for the correct use of masks:

 Wear your Mask Correctly: